Melatonin, Sleep & Back Pain: What You Need to Know

 What Does Natural Melatonin Do in My Body?

 Light plays a role in how much melatonin your body will produce.
 Throughout the shorter (and colder) days of winter, your body's natural melatonin system may produce it earlier or later in the day than normal.
-This shift can turn into to symptoms of seasonal affective disorder (SAD), also known as winter depression.
+This can throw your body off its rhythm.
+Fish recommends maintaining a sleeping schedule to prevent insomnia.

 Why Should I Take Melatonin for Sleeping Problems?

 You want to ensure you're following all the instructions on the product label when taking this supplement.
 Don't consume more or less than is recommended by your pharmacist or medical professionals.
-A typical dose for treating insomnia is 3 milligrams (mg) to 5 mg of melatonin at bedtime.
-In more severe cases, 10 mg may be recommended.
+A typical dose for treating insomnia in adults is between two-tenths of a milligram and five milligrams an hour before bedtime.

 Normally, melatonin is consumed on an as-needed basis, therefore, you may not be on a dosing schedule.
-However, different back and spine conditions, as well as people of different ages, will require varying dosages of melatonin.
+However, people of different ages will require varying dosages of melatonin.
 Nevertheless, you want to consume the lowest dose when you first begin taking melatonin.

-In addition, these natural supplements can also be employed to treat jet lag as well as sleep problems including insomnia.
+In addition, these natural supplements can also be employed to treat jet lag as well as sleeping problems including insomnia.

 Researchers are now studying other positive uses for melatonin, including: